highcharts/highcharts/docs/accessibility/configure-the-accessibility-module.md

 Large data series
 -----------------

-Be aware that for charts with a large number of data points, individual data points are not by default exposed to screen reader users.
+Be aware that for charts with a large set of data points, individual data points are not by default exposed to screen reader users.
 This can be configured with the [`accessibility.series.pointDescriptionEnabledThreshold`](https://api.highcharts.com/highcharts/accessibility.series.pointDescriptionEnabledThreshold) option.

 ```js
 Highcharts.chart('container', {